Peasants to Puddles

 If you are interested in the Rowberry surname, why not try Polly Rubery's excellent website at The Rowberry One Name Study

 I have been lucky in that my Rowberry family are in the same county that they started in over 400 years ago.
 Despite the vaguaries of governmental reshuffling of county boundaries, my Rowberrys have remained steadfastedly Herefordians to this day.
-And although I've spent a long time away, I'm still proud to call myself Herefordian today.
+And although I spent a long time away, I'm still proud to call myself Herefordian today.

 My first known Rowberry is Richard who married Izott Smyth in Thornbury, in 1575.
 The image below shows the details of their marriage recorded in the parish register.
 This is the earliest record I've found for any of my Rowberrys or indeed for any of the other surnames on this website.
+There are Rowberrys recorded in nearby Tenbury earlier in the 16th century, but so far the lack of records has made it impossible to link them to Richard Rowberry.
+I live in hope that one day something will turn up to take the line back further.

 Thornbury is a small parish in the north east corner of Herefordshire.
 It is not far from Tenbury, which recorded the earliest sightings of the surname Rowberry (spelt Rubury then) in 1327.
 For a detailed account of the origins of the name, please see Polly's "Rowberry One Name Study" site.